tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/pages/fertility-female-fertility.md

 These are all personal decisions which I support you in making with emotional support and advice.

 ### My Fertility Experience & Training
-As well as my years of accumulated experience and additional study since I graduated in 2012, I have also completed extensive additional fertility training delivered by Jane Lyttleton who is an internationally respected author and educator in the field of Acupuncture and fertility.
+  As well as accumulated experience and additional study since I graduated in 2012, I have also completed extensive additional fertility training delivered by Jane Lyttleton who is an internationally respected author and educator in the field of Acupuncture and fertility.
 I have been helping both male and female patients with fertility related issues since 2013.

 ### What Treatment Involves